atreyasha/spacemacs-elpy/README.md

 ### Troubleshooting

 Based on personal experience, I encounter conflicts between `company` autocompletion from Elpy and the `auto-completion` layer offered by Spacemacs.
 For example, I notice that certain autocompletions don't work with Elpy when the Spacemacs `auto-completion` layer is enabled.
 As a personal workaround, I disable `auto-completion` globally.
 However I would welcome any issues or pull-requests if someone finds a better workaround which diagnoses or resolves this conflict.

+## Bugs/Issues :bug:

+Feel free to open a GitHub issue in case of any bugs.

 <!--  LocalWords:  Spacemacs Elpy readmes elpy dotfile Uninstallation
  -->